UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - We could also just put in the steam-requirements that you need an x86 compatible processor.

+- Demo infrastructure; (a way to tell whether the game is a demo or not.)
+-->
+- Put "LOOTPLOT DEMO" text top right,
+- so people (A) can tell what the game is if viewing screenshots, and (B) understand that its a demo version -->
 - DEMO LIMITATION: We should only let the player win 1 game.
 After they have won, dont let them play again.
 - (This works well, because the player is most likely to want to play more right after winning.)